vele616/monorepo/packages/jobboard/website/content/jobs/vp-of-sales-dnsfilter-tWDyb.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/dnsfilter"
 companyWebsite: "https://www.dnsfilter.com/"
-summary: "Dnsfilter is looking for a VP of Sales that has 5-10 years sales leadership experience, managing high-performing teams who consistently meet & exceed quota."
+summary: "DNSFilter is looking for a VP of Sales that has 5-10 years sales leadership experience, managing high-performing teams who consistently meet & exceed quota."
 summaryBackup: "Love #sales, #css, #management?
 Check out this job post!"
-featured: 20
+featured: 12
 ---

 DNSFilter was born out of necessity.
 Our founders realized that the existing solutions for DNS security out there were clunky, convoluted, and overpriced.
 In 2015, they set out on a simple yet crucial mission—to revolutionize DNS security.
 We’ve come a long way since our humble beginnings.
 We support nearly 14,000 organizations, including Fortune 500 customers like NVIDIA, and provide service to millions of end-users.
 Our infrastructure is made up of two anycast networks with over 300 servers in 53 datacenters.
 At the start of 2020, our software was processing 1B queries/day.
 One year later, we’re now processing 12B queries/day!
 In the middle of a global pandemic, our team (and product) thrived.
 We doubled the size of our team, and we’re looking to do it all over again in 2021.